Lily Poritz Miller (left) and

 cherish and preserve Jewish memory.

-While the overwhelming enormity of the
+While the overwhelming enormity of

-this book forces the reader to honor the
+statistics, this book forces the reader

-sanctity of each and every person
+to honor the sanctity of each and every

-who found themselves trapped
+person who found themselves trapped

-in that nightmare
+in that nightmare and to better

-vanished existence."
+appreciate a vanished existence."

 Neal M. Sher, Former Director